Sub-Acute Alcohol Detox in California

 - The need for more and more alcohol to achieve the same results

-- Black out or forget what you did while you were drinking
+- Blacking out or forgetting what you did while you were drinking

-- Drink more alcohol than you intended to
+- Drinking more alcohol than you intended to

 Getting Help & Alcohol Detox